ashish-krishaweb/temp-33233/README.md

 -  Comes with treeshaking
 -  Typescript support
 -  Small bundle size
--  Minimal and Easy to use
+-  Minimal and Easy to use.

 ## Installation